wptrainingteam/choosing-and-installing-plugins/README.md

 ### Introduction

-In this hour long session, we will walk through the two basic plugins that come with WordPress, Akismet and Hello Dolly.
-We'll also cover how to find and install a new plugin through the dashboard, how to evaluate a new plugin for use on your site, how to provide feedback and how to get help with a plugin through the WordPress.org support forums.
+In this hour-long session, we will walk through the two basic plugins that come with WordPress, Akismet and Hello Dolly.
+We'll also cover how to find and install a new plugin through the dashboard, how to evaluate a new plugin for use on your site, how to provide feedback, and how to get help with a plugin through the WordPress.org support forums.

 ### What is a Plugin and What Can They Do?